Abhishekkumar021/valuehunt-Backend/README.md

 the category, color and style.
 We then use this information to search across top e-commerce platforms like Amazon, Flipkart, Ajio, and Myntra to provide you with the lowest possible price for that particular clothing item.

-## Important -> The site backend has been shut down as it is deployed in Azure and Currently I am out of Credits.
-Till then You can see The Screenshots

 ## About